AnandParekh1/ML_MATLAB/README.md

 - An analytical poster discussing implementation and analysisng the results.
 - The dataset used which was download from UCI repository: https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records.

+The goal of this project was to compare the performance of Random Forest and Decision Tree algorithms for binary classification on an imbalanced dataset.
-It is recommended to read the pdf poster first.
+It is recommended to read the pdf poster before reading the code.